 ABSTRACT

-Suppose in the early days of the internet's presence; many studies stated that the internet caused people to become depressed and lonely.
-In that case, some recent research says that the internet can help individuals build social relations.
-Social media has made it easier for individuals to connect with other individuals (through social networking, media, especially Facebook individuals, interact and communicate with other individuals).
-Facebook is one of the social networking media with the most users, 72.7% of Indonesia's total internet users (APJII, 2020).
-The purpose of this study is to examine how the internet can replace the role of face-to-face communication in establishing friendships and maintaining social relations in this Digital era.
+Many studies stated that in the early days of the internet, online usage caused people to feel depressed and lonely.
+However, some recent research has shown that the internet can help individuals build social relations.
+Social media has made it easier for individuals to connect with other individuals through social networking and media, especially Facebook.
+Facebook is one of the most widely used social networking sites: 72.7% of Indonesia's total internet users use Facebook (APJII, 2020).
+The purpose of this study is to examine how the internet can replace the role of face-to-face communication in establishing friendships and maintaining social relations in this digital era.
 Therefore, writers will use CMC Perspective and Social Information Processing theory to answer these questions.
 Netnography was done on the Bening Society community Facebook account.
-This study's results indicate that Facebook has been able to shift the role of face-to-face communication in building social relations.
-Especially in building friendships and maintaining friendships.
-It was further described that netizens felt more comfortable building and developing social relations through the internet in this case, especially the social media application Facebook, because they were considered "cheaper" and more accessible.
+This study's results indicate that Facebook has been able to shift the role of face-to-face communication in building social relations, especially in building friendships and maintaining friendships.
+It was further described that netizens felt more comfortable building and developing social relations through the internet in this case, especially through the social media application Facebook, because it was considered "cheaper" and more accessible.

 Keywords: internet, social relations, digital, computer-mediated communication, Facebook